By Karen Richardson, Esri Writer

 As a longtime user of Esri software, DaMSA was the perfect host for the three-day event.
 A department of the Danish Ministry of Defense, DaMSA is responsible for helping vessels safely navigate the Danish, Faroese, and Greenland waters.

 DaMSA uses GIS for collecting bathymetry data, such as water temperature, currents, and wave heights, that oceanographers need to forecast and model ocean parameters that allow ships to navigate at sea.
 DaMSA collects the data and sends it to the Danish National Charting Agency, which produces nautical charts as paper and ENCs.
-Listen to Charlotte Bjerreaard, a physical geographer and GIS specialist at DaMSA, discuss the agency's use of Esri software for managing nautical information.
 Read how Esri software is used in nautical organizations.
 Learn more about ArcGIS for PLTS—Nautical Solution.